Brawlback-Team/brawlback-launcher/FAQ.md

 You can however play your own music for netplay with m'overlay which supports playing music based on the game state (like if you are on a specific stage or on the menus).
 Instructions can be found [here](https://github.com/bkacjios/m-overlay/wiki/Stage-music-for-Project-Slippi).

-Game music can be removed from replays by opening Dolphin (if using the Launcher go to Settings -> Netplay -> Configure Dolphin), right clicking Melee -> Properties -> Gecko Codes, and enabling the "Game Music OFF" gecko code.
+Game music can be removed from replays by opening Dolphin (if using the Launcher go to Settings -> Netplay -> Configure Dolphin), right clicking Brawl -> Properties -> Gecko Codes, and enabling the "Game Music OFF" gecko code.

 ## Can I use Widescreen when playing Slippi Online?

 Yes.
 To enable Widescreen for Slippi Online follow these steps.
-Open Dolphin (if using the Launcher go to Settings -> Netplay -> Configure Dolphin), right click on your Melee in the games list, go to Properties -> Gecko Codes.
+Open Dolphin (if using the Launcher go to Settings -> Netplay -> Configure Dolphin), right click on your Brawl in the games list, go to Properties -> Gecko Codes.
 Then enable the Widescreen gecko code and set the Dolphin aspect ratio to 16:9 under the Graphics settings.
 Do not use the dolphin widescreen hack, it does not have the same effect as the gecko code.

-## Is UCF included in Slippi Online?

-Yes, we currently ship with UCF 0.8 and it is applied everywhere by default.

-## Where can I find a Melee ISO?
+## Where can I find a Brawl ISO?

-We do not provide a Melee NTSC 1.02 ISO and we cannot help you find one, you will need to acquire one yourself.
+We do not provide a Brawl ISO and we cannot help you find one, you will need to acquire one yourself.
 You can look into this: (https://wiki.dolphin-emu.org/index.php?title=Ripping_Games).

-## Can I play Free For All with Slippi Online?
+## Can I play Free For All with Brawlback Online?

 No, only singles (1v1) and teams (2v2, 3v1, 2v1v1) are supported at this time.
 Free For All is not currently on our roadmap, but is not off the table entirely.